IVF: In Vitro Fertilization

 When Is IVF Recommended?

-IVF is often used to treat individuals who have blocked or damaged fallopian tubes, endometriosis-related infertility, inherited genetic diseases, recurrent miscarriages and low sperm count or motility.
+IVF is often used to treat individuals who have low ovarian reserve related to advanced age, ovulation disorders, blocked or damaged fallopian tubes, endometriosis-related infertility, inherited genetic diseases, recurrent miscarriages, or low sperm count or motility.
 In vitro fertilization is also used by couples who have tried other fertility treatments without success.
 Every patient has a unique medical situation.

-Fertility Solutions is offering single cycle in vitro fertilization at the discounted, all-inclusive price of $7900.
+Fertility Solutions is offering single cycle in vitro fertilization at the discounted, all-inclusive price of $9500.
 Be sure to take advantage of this unique IVF pricing while it is available.
-Schedule a consultation with one of our board certified Reproductive Endocrinologists at one of our five state-of-the-art facilities.
+Schedule a consultation with one of our board certified Reproductive Endocrinologists at one of our six state-of-the-art facilities.

 IVF — Getting Started